Natural Healing and Cancer

 — A few drops of Essential Oil --- peppermint, anise, fennel, orange, etc.*

-(Hard soap seems to work better than liquid soap.
+Hard soap works better than liquid soap.
 I use Grandma's Pure Lye Soap.

 — A little bit of filtered water